 - lateral collateral ligament (LCL)

 - posteromedial complex (PMC)

 - posterolateral complex (PLC)

-In an injury where the forces are great enough, there can be actual damage of the ligaments in or around the knee.
-In this blog, we will specifically address injury to the posterolateral complex.
+In an injury where the forces are great enough, there can be actual damage to the ligaments in or around the knee.
+In this blog, we will look specifically at injury to the posterolateral complex.

 An injury to the posterolateral complex causes instability symptoms.
 This usually occurs after a fall or twisting of the knee, usually during sports.
-In most cases there is a combined injury.
-This means that not only the posterolateral complex is damaged but also other structures in the knee such as the anterior cruciate ligament.
+In most cases, there is a combined injury.
+This means that not only is the posterolateral complex damaged but other structures in the knee such as the anterior cruciate ligament are damaged.
 Other structures that we usually see in combination with injury to the posterolateral complex are damage to the meniscus or posterior cruciate ligament.
 More than 70% of all cases with posterolateral instability involve combined injury.

 - hematoma (in the acute phase)

 - unstable feeling in the knee